Get us in your inbox

 Time Out says

-Fuel up on environmentally friendly beans and flaky pastries at this oasis for caffeine lovers
+Fuel up on environmentally friendly beans and flaky pastries at this award-winning oasis for caffeine lovers

 The priority at Axil Coffee Roasters is high-quality, ethical coffee.
-And when Axil's Anthony Douglas took out the number one spot at the 2022 World Barista Championship, it helped solidify the business as one of the pre-eminent coffee purveyors in a city that takes its caffeine awfully seriously
+And when Axil's Anthony Douglas took out the number one spot at the 2022 World Barista Championship, it helped solidify the business as one of the pre-eminent coffee purveyors in a city that takes its caffeine awfully seriously.
+As per the recent update at the top of this piece, yet another Axil barista has taken out the gold medal in 2024 after also winning the top prize in 2023.
+In other words, if you haven't tried the coffee here yet – where the heck are ya?

-And during Random Acts of Kindness Week, running from February 13-17, Axil intends to help rejuvenate the city by handing out 25,000 free coffee cards across the CBD.
-Keep an eye on Axil's social media for daily clues on where the team will be handing out free coffee cards at landmark locations.
+But Axil is recognised all over Melbourne for more reasons than just its award-winning baristas.
+Last February, during Random Acts of Kindness Week, Axil helped rejuvenate the city by handing out 25,000 free coffee cards across the CBD.
+Each day, the team postes clues on social media for where the team would be handing out free coffee cards at landmark locations.

 Axil's environmentally and socially friendly beans are labelled Direct Trade, which means they must meet certain criteria.
 For example, Axil has guaranteed to pay 25 per cent more than the fair trade price to develop stronger, long-term relationships with the producers.